Historical reference

 Frequently Asked

-Yes — for buyer-side affordability, more than for seller-side prices.
-OSFI's B-20 amendment took effect January 2018 and required uninsured mortgage applicants to qualify at a stress-test rate (the greater of contract rate +2% or the BoC 5-year benchmark).
+- Yes — for buyer-side affordability, more than for seller-side prices.
+OSFI's B-20 amendment took effect January 2018 and required uninsured mortgage applicants to qualify at a stress-test rate (the greater of contract rate +2% or the BoC 5-year benchmark — see /codex#osfi.b20.stress_test).
 The practical effect: maximum borrowing capacity for an average household dropped roughly 15–20%, which compressed buyer pools at higher price points.
-Combined with the 2018 speculation tax, the foreign-buyer tax expansion, and a rising rate environment, detached prices pulled back through 2019 — that pullback was real, modest (high single digits in most sub-markets), and largely policy-driven rather than recession-driven.
+Combined with the 2018 BC Speculation and Vacancy Tax (see /codex#bc.svt.rates_2026 for the current rates), the foreign-buyer tax expansion (see /codex#bc.foreign_buyer_specified_areas), and a rising rate environment, detached prices pulled back through 2019 — that pullback was real, modest (high single digits in most sub-markets), and largely policy-driven rather than recession-driven.

-The 2022–2024 pullback was a rate-shock retracement, not a fundamental-driven correction.
+- The 2022–2024 pullback was a rate-shock retracement, not a fundamental-driven correction.
 The Bank of Canada raised the policy rate from 0.25% in March 2022 to 5% by July 2023 — the fastest tightening cycle in modern Canadian history.
 Five-year mortgage rates moved from low-2% to high-5% / low-6%.
 Affordability collapsed even as employment held; transaction volume fell more sharply than benchmark prices.
 The current cycle position (early 2026) is range-bound: the BoC has cut, employment is intact, and population growth continues to pressure inventory in most sub-markets.
 Whether 2026 is a re-acceleration or a continuation of the range depends on rate-cut pace and immigration policy.
+Practitioner read: the cycle pattern is durable but local sub-market dispersion is not — Fort Langley village heritage and Bedford Landing waterfront have meaningfully outperformed the FVREB composite through every cycle since 2010, and the headline board number is the wrong reference for a specific buy decision.

-Both boards publish current monthly stats packages.
-FVREB statistics live at fvreb.bc.ca/statistics; REBGV stats at rebgv.org/news-archive/stats-centre.
-Our /market-insights terminal pulls the same public data feeds and presents them with cross-board comparability and the most recent month visible at a glance, plus our /market-reports section tracks the latest monthly summary with original commentary.
-For a specific question (a sub-area, a property class, a trailing window), reach out and we'll pull the exact slice.
+- Both boards publish current monthly statistics packages.
+FVREB statistics live at fvreb.bc.ca/statistics; REBGV statistics at gvrealtors.ca/market-watch/monthly-market-report.html.
+Our market-insights pages pull the same public data feeds and present them so the two boards can be compared side by side with the most recent month visible at a glance, and our market-reports section tracks the latest monthly summary with original commentary.
+For a specific question — a sub-area, a property class, a particular window of time — send me your buy/sell horizon and I will pull the exact slice.

 Want a specific cut of the data — a sub-area, a property class, a trailing window — that this page doesn’t cover?
 Reach Bronson at 778-867-2766 or via the contact form.